-We are providing this proxy statement ("Proxy Statement") and the enclosed WHITE proxy card in connection with the solicitation by the Board of Directors ("Board") of CVR Energy, Inc. ("CVR Energy," the "Company," "we," "us" or "our") of proxies to be voted at our 2012 Annual Meeting of Stockholders and at any adjournment or postponement thereof ("Annual Meeting").
+We are providing this proxy statement ("Proxy Statement") in connection with the solicitation by the Board of Directors ("Board") of CVR Energy, Inc. ("CVR Energy," the "Company," "we," "us" or "our") of proxies to be voted at our 2012 Annual Meeting of Stockholders and at any adjournment or postponement thereof ("Annual Meeting").

 This Proxy Statement describes the matters on which we would like you to vote and provides information on those matters so that you can make an informed decision.

-The Notice of 2012 Annual Meeting, this Proxy Statement, the form of proxy card and the voting instructions are being mailed starting April , 2012.
+The Notice of 2012 Annual Meeting, this Proxy Statement, the form of proxy card and the voting instructions are being mailed starting July 2, 2012.